FromSunNews/sui-interface-demo/README.md

 Let's create a Move project in the `impl` directory.
 Then write two implementations of the `binary_operator` interface in it ...

 Typically, we create adapter contracts to implement the interfaces required by the core model on top of the functionality provided by other contracts.
 That's good.
-In software engineering, such adapter code is called a "corruption layer".
-They effectively prevent concepts from other domains from entering and corrupting the core domain.
+In software engineering, such adapter code is called a "anti-corruption layer", which effectively prevent concepts from other domains from entering and corrupting the core domain.

 ### Injecting dependencies